dgbowl/yadg/docs/source/usage.rst

 There are two main ways of using **yadg**:

 #.
-A limited `extractor` mode, useful to extract (meta)-data from single, separate files.
+A limited `extractor` mode, useful to extract (meta)-data from individual files.
 #.
-A fully featured `parser` mode, requiring a `dataschema`, intended to process all files semantically related to a single "experiment".
+A fully featured `parser` mode, intended to process all files semantically related to a single "experiment".
+This mode requires a `dataschema`.

 .. _extractor mode: